 By train the journey from Ayutthaya to Udon Thani is scheduled to take between 7 hours and 9 hours depending upon which train you take.
 The best train on this route is Train #25 which uses the newer type of passenger carriages.

-There are four daily train services from Ayutthaya to Udon Thani.
+There are currently 3 train services day from Ayutthaya to Udon Thani.

 - The fastest service is Train #75 departing at 09:42 from Ayutthaya Train Station and scheduled to arrive at Udon Thani Train Station 7 hours 13 minutes later at 16:55.

 - The slowest service is Train #133 departing from Ayutthaya at 22:30 and scheduled to arrive in Udon Thani at 06:57 the next day, a journey of 8 hours 27 minutes.

 Use the Search Box below to buy your train tickets from Ayutthaya to Udon Thani.

 Ticket Prices from Ayutthaya to Udon Thani